+LIVERPOOL SCHOOL OF TROPICAL MEDICINE

+Since 1898

 JOIN THE INNOVATORS

 From developing drugs to influencing change

 P.04

-LEAD THE WAY

-LSTM is at the forefront of research
+LEAD THE WAY LSTM is at the forefront of research

 P.06

-MAKE AN IMPACT

-What do our students say?
+MAKE AN IMPACT What do our students say?

 P.08

-Since 1898
+PROSPECTUS 2019/20

 Welcome to the Liverpool School of Tropical Medicine, and thank you for your interest in studying on one of our programmes.

 Ever since it was founded in 1898, LSTM has been at the forefront of providing our stakeholders with the scientific evidence to translate relevant science into policy and practice.
 We do that by working collaboratively in over 70 countries to fulfil our mission of improving the health of the world's poorest people.

 Our multidisciplinary approach to global health research allows us to translate research innovation and scientific breakthroughs from laboratory research into effective interventions for those most in need.

 It is testament to our ongoing success that LSTM continues to expand.
 We have matched our investment in new facilities, such as the newly opened Wolfson Building, with investment in new talent, and we have increased our staff numbers from 160 in 2001 to over 532 in 2018.

 As one of the few postgraduate centres of excellence in the field of tropical medicine, we are enthusiastic about offering our unrivalled learning opportunities to students within the UK and across the developing world.
 We provide all of our students with the opportunity to excel in their careers in public health, medicine, and academia.

 I do hope that you will enjoy finding out more about who we are.
-The work we do helps to save countless lives, and I invite you to contact us directly if you would like more information).
+The work we do helps to save countless lives, and I invite you to contact us directly if you would like more information >.

-Professor Phil Padfield

-Dean of Education
+Professor Phil Padfield Dean of Education

+CONTENTS

 - 02 Director's Welcome

 - 04 Join the Innovators

 - 06 Lead the Way

 - 08 Make an Impact

 - 10 Our History

 - 12 Why Study in Liverpool?

 - 14 Facilities

 - 15 Student Experience

-- 18 Fundraising
+- 16 Fundraising

-- 19 Alumni
+- 17 Alumni

-- 20 Finance & Funding
+- 18 Finance & Funding

-- 21 Open Days
+- 19 Open Days

-- 22 Courses & Programmes
+- 20 Courses & Programmes

-- 24 Master's at LSTM
+- 22 Master's at LSTM

-- 25 Clinical Science MSc Programmes
+- 23 Clinical Science MSc Programmes

-- 28 Humanitarian MSc Programmes
+- 26 Humanitarian MSc Programmes

-- 31 MSc Humanitarian Practice (LEAP programme)
+- 29 MSc Humanitarian Practice (LEAP programme)

-- 34 Global Health Programmes
+- 32 Global Health Programmes

-- 37 Tropical Disease Biology MSc Programme
+- 35 Tropical Disease Biology MSc Programme

-- 40 Public Health MSc Programmes
+- 38 Public Health MSc Programmes

-- 44 Professional Diplomas
+- 40 Professional Diplomas & Certificates at LSTM

-- 45 Professional Diploma Programmes
+- 41 Professional Diploma / Certificate Programmes

-- 52 Clinical Short Courses
+- 49 Clinical Short Courses

-- 62 Reproductive Health Short Courses
+- 59 Reproductive Health Short Courses

-- 66 Maternal & Child Health Short Courses
+- 62 Maternal & Child Health Short Courses

-- 72 Public Health & Humanitarian Short Courses
+- 68 Public Health & Humanitarian Short Courses

-- 81 Management & Personal Development Short Courses
+- 77 Management & Personal Development Short Courses

-- 85 Parasitology & Vector Biology Laboratory Based Short Courses
+- 81 Parasitology & Vector Biology Laboratory Based Short Courses

-- 94 Online Courses

-- 104 Postgraduate Research Degrees (PGR)
+- 90 Postgraduate Research Degrees (PGR)

-- 106 MRC Case / DTP Studentships
+- 92 MRC Case / DTP Studentships

-- 106 How to Apply
+- 94 How to Apply

-Become part of a global community of world-changing alumni and friends

-Liverpool School of Tropical Medicine.
-Pembroke Place, Liverpool, UK L3 5QA info@lstmed.ac.uk +44 (0) 151 702 9590
+Become part of a global community of world-changing alumni and friends Liverpool School of Tropical Medicine, Pembroke Place, Liverpool, UK L3 5QA info@lstmed.ac.uk +44 (0) 151 702 9590 Company registrationNo:83405VAT registrationNo:887125885Registered charityNo:222655